xczimi/dotcom/resume.md

 I led teams to implement and deliver multiple panel management solutions operated in a SaaS model.
 Participated in product design and also designed core features to utilize in various high level business features.
 Thanks to our Scrum Master training and certification we received, I started to focus on test and build automation and repeatable and trusted software delivery processes.
 Spearheaded the adoption of Continuous Integration, test automation through mentoring and sensible task assignments.

-* Web application(s) external and internal - LAMP stack
+* Web application(s) external and internal - `LAMP stack`
-* Asynchronous message processing - Q4M
+* Asynchronous message processing - `Q4M`
-* Custom replication solution from Couchbase into DataWarehouse - in PHP
+* Custom replication solution from Couchbase into DataWarehouse - `PHP`
-* Behavior Driven Development adoption - behat, Selenium
+* Behavior Driven Development adoption - `behat, Selenium`
-* Continuous Integration adoption - phpUnderControl, PHPUnit
+* Continuous Integration adoption - `phpUnderControl, PHPUnit`
-* Fully automated distributed build, deployment and configuration management system for LAMP - GNU make, Red Hat Package Manager (RPM) (cca 2007)
+* Fully automated distributed build, deployment and configuration management system for LAMP - `GNU make, Red Hat Package Manager (RPM)`

 _2000-2003: Software Developer (Hungary)_